eficode/DevOpsCSAOS/documentation/maintenance-and-version-control.md

 ## General maintence instructions: managing survey content

 The survey content is read from `backend/config/initialData`.
 The current JSON files are set as an example of the data format required, more detailed database models can be found on `backend/config/models`, JSON files correspond these models without ids and timestamps.
+More details on JSON format are found in json-instructions documentation file.

 The application has no JSON file validation, and if any of the initial data files fails a validation constraint set by the database models, the backend will not start.